zype/zype.github.io/platform_docs/apps.md

 permalink: /platform_docs/apps/
 ---
 ##All About Apps
-The Zype Platform is feature rich, so we want to provide you with a place to learn more about it.
-Below are a bunch of short tutorials (with pictures!) to help you with apps.
+The Zype Platform will help you configure apps that you will need to build and publish to the respective application stores.

 If you want a full walkthrough of creating an app, we suggest you look at the [creating an app guide.](http://dev.zype.com/platform_docs/creating_an_app/)